adelekedare/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r:deletes directories

 cd -:changes to the previous working directory

+ls -a:list all files